PhysiologicAILab/SAM-CL/README.md

     │   │   ├── image
     │   │   └── label

 Note: This implementation is built on [openseg.pytorch](https://github.com/openseg-group/openseg.pytorch) as well as [ContrastiveSeg](https://github.com/tfzhou/ContrastiveSeg).
+We would like to thank the developers of both these repositories for providing the source code.

 ## **Training**
 ### **Illustrative command for training segmentation network:**